syl20bnr/spacemacs/contrib/ansible/README.md

 ## Description

-This layer add support for Ansible-flavored YAML buffers.
+This layer adds support for Ansible-flavored YAML buffers.

 ## Install